 Want see how areapas are made?

-Watch this video from Minimalist Baker on how to make perfect arepas:
+Watch this video from Minimalist Baker to see the perfect texture of the dough and how to form the arepas:

-Fill, Garnish and Serve: Fill each aerepas with the black bean filling, the guacamole crema and cucumber slices.
-Garnish each aerepa with ricotta and green onion.
-Serve 3 arepas per person.
-These may appear small but they are very filling.
+Fill, garnish and serve: Fill each aerepa with black bean filling, guacamole crema and cucumber slices.
+Garnish each aerepa with ricotta and green onion*.

 Recommended Wine Pairing